 Example: In our example, our checkbox simply has the prompt "I own more than one dog.", which tells the customer to check the box if this statement applies to them.

-Purpose: This field is great if you need your customer to be able to select multiple options at a time, if more than one circumstance might apply.
-Options will show up as individual checkboxes that the customer can select.
+Purpose: This field is great if you need your customer to be able to select multiple options at a time in cases where more than one value might apply.
+Each option will show up as individual checkboxes that the customer can select.

 Example: In this example, our field label asks the question "What kind of pets do you have?" and there are multiple options available for the customer to choose (dog, cat, rabbit, fish, etc.).